flarive/Cortex-Raytracer/README.md

 ```

 In a scene objects (primitives and meshes) can be grouped by using groups.
-A transform can laso be applied to a group.
+A transform can also be applied to a group.

 ```
 primitives: